 Example of glamping pods

-You’ll still need to plan what you pack
+Plan what you pack

 Sure, you’ll be swapping your swag for a comfy bed, but like most trips away, even a small amount of pre-travel planning will go a long way.